open-politics/SSARE/README.md

     news articles.

 **Delivering:**
-    - An up to date Vector Search endpoint for RAG/ LLM applications
+    - An up to date Vector Search endpoint for RAG/ LLM applications \
-    - An up to date news database for lots of other applications
+    - An up to date news database for lots of other applications \\
-    - A resource to create markers for news on a map (location<->article relation)
-    - A ressource to track entities over arbitrary sources with simple sorting scripts (like affiliations)
+    - A ressource to track entities over arbitrary sources with simple sorting scripts (like affiliations, organisations)
+    - Geojson for article locations on a map

+Sping up your own news brain!

 ![SSARE](media/banner.jpg)